docxology/cohereants/output/project_combined.md

 The prevailing stereochemical theory posits that olfactory recognition occurs through shape complementarity between diffused odor molecules and olfactory receptors (ORs) on insect antennae.
 This framework, supported by extensive molecular biology, explains much of the combinatorial coding underlying odor discrimination.
 However, two fundamental empirical tensions persist:

 ### Temporal Constraints

 Insect olfactory receptor neurons (ORNs) exhibit remarkably short response latencies (1–5 ms) that are difficult to reconcile with traditional diffusion-plus-binding models, which typically require 7–12 ms for molecular transport and receptor activation.
+Empirically, minimum first‑spike latencies of ~3 ms with ~0.19 ms jitter have been reported in Drosophila (e.g., [Gorur-Shandilya et al. 2017](https://elifesciences.org/articles/27670); [Egea-Weiss et al. 2018](https://pmc.ncbi.nlm.nih.gov/articles/PMC6147046/)).
 This discrepancy suggests either highly optimized molecular mechanisms or alternative detection pathways operating on faster timescales.

 ### Range and Sensitivity Paradox

 Insects can detect pheromones and other semiochemicals over distances of 10–100 meters, despite atmospheric attenuation and molecular dilution.
 While turbulent plume structures can enhance range, the extreme sensitivity and rapid acquisition of signal directionality suggest mechanisms beyond passive molecular diffusion.

 ## Recent Evidence for Alternative Mechanisms

 Recent studies have revealed specialized infrared-sensitive organs in multiple beetle lineages, providing direct evidence for electromagnetic detection capabilities in insects, and suggesting that other tissues may also be sensitive to infrared.
 These findings, combined with spectroscopic evidence of vibrational coupling and quantum effects in receptor systems, motivate a systematic evaluation of complementary detection mechanisms that may work alongside traditional olfactory pathways.

 **Central Research Question:** Can infrared (IR) vibrational signatures of semiochemicals serve as an electromagnetic detection pathway that enhances insect olfaction, providing faster response times, extended range, and complementary sensory information?